 Pediatric occupational therapists understand how orthopaedic and neurological conditions affect a child’s fine motor skills, vision, sensory knowledge, and ability to process ideas and communicate effectively.

-Pediatric occupational therapy at Rusk Rehabilitation, part of the services offered through Hassenfeld Children’s Hospital of New York at NYU Langone, includes a variety of specialized programs to aid a child’s progress in these specific areas.
+Pediatric occupational therapy at Rusk Rehabilitation, part of the services offered through Hassenfeld Children’s Hospital at NYU Langone, includes a variety of specialized programs to aid a child’s progress in these specific areas.
 To make an appointment, or for additional information about any of our pediatric services, please call our scheduling department at 212-598-6248.

 This intensive, 4-week summer program is geared toward children as young as age 3 who have weakness in 1 arm or hand, often as a result of a stroke, cerebral palsy, or surgery to remove a brain tumor.